JosunLP/JosunLP/README.md

 ## Hey im Jonas ✌️ 👨‍💻

 As a software developer, I mainly work on the basis of C# .NET, TypeScript, SASS and PHP.
-Im in a full-time apprenticeship for the [CCVOSSEL GMBH](https://ccvossel.de).

 ## My projects:
 ___